-The Incremental Sampling Methodology (ISM) web-based document describes the principles and the approaches needed to ensure representative, reproducible, and defensible data during soil sampling.
+The Incremental Sampling Methodology (ISM) document describes the principles and the approaches needed to ensure representative, reproducible, and defensible data during soil sampling.
 ISM involves planning, sample collection, and laboratory processing and analysis to provide a representative sample with results that more accurately reflect the mean concentration of the area of interest than discrete samples.
 The ISM document provides you the key principles regarding sampling and sampling error and how ISM reduces those errors so that you can have more confidence in your sampling results.

 This document was originally formatted as a website.
 Today, you can only access the document as a PDF.